Home Barista Workflow - Milk

-It's easy to make great milky coffees at home with a quality Italian espresso machine and all machines that I sell are capable of great steaming to give you that true home barista experience.
+It's easy to make great milky coffees at home with an Italian coffee machine and all machines that I sell are capable of delivering powerful steam.

 Part 1 - Steam your milk